-- Around 40% of Hong Kong's 1,110 square kilometres of land is protected country park and special areas for the purpose of nature conservation.
-There are currently 24 country parks and 22 special areas, covering about 44,300 hectares, which attracts some 12 million visitors every year. - Many Hong Kong hiking trails are "next" to urban areas and easily accessible.
-For example, it takes less than 20 minutes by bus from the bustling downtown area on Hong Kong Island to reach the start of the Dragon's Back trail, which has been rated Asia's "Best Urban Hike". - Hong Kong has seven marine parks and one marine reserve covering about 6,117 hectares to conserve local marine environments.
-Designation process of the 8th marine park (proposed North Lantau Marine Park) and the 25th new country park (proposed Robin's Nest Country Park) is under way. - > The 2021-22 Budget sets aside \$500 million to improve facilities in country parks to enrich visitors' experience. - As announced in the 2021 and 2022 Policy Address, as well as the Northern Metropolis Development Strategy, the Government will implement a proactive conservation policy and establish a system of wetland conservation parks to better conserve wetlands and fish ponds with ecological value and create environmental capacity.
+- Around 40% of Hong Kong's 1,110 square kilometres of land is designated as country park and special areas for the purpose of nature conservation.
+There are currently 24 country parks and 22 special areas, which covers about 44,300 hectares, and attracts some 13 million visitors every year. - Many Hong Kong hiking trails are "next" to urban areas and easily accessible.
+For example, it takes less than 20 minutes by bus from the bustling downtown area on Hong Kong Island to reach the start of the Dragon's Back trail, which has been rated Asia's "Best Urban Hike". - Hong Kong has seven marine parks and one marine reserve covering about 6,117 hectares to conserve local marine environments. - Designation process of the 8th marine park (proposed North Lantau Marine Park) and that of the 25th country park (proposed Robin's Nest Country Park) are under way. - > The 2021-22 Budget earmarked \$500 million to improve facilities in country parks to enhance visitors' experience. - The Government will implement a proactive conservation policy and establish a Wetland Conservation Parks System in the Northern Metropolis, with the Sam Po Shue Wetland Conservation Park being the first park to be established, to better conserve wetlands and fish ponds with ecological value and create environmental capacity.